ropensci/rAltmetric/README.md

 ## Data
-To obtain the metrics in tabular form for further processing, run any object of class through `altmetric_data()` to get data that can easily be written to disk as a spreadsheet.
+To obtain the metrics in tabular form for further processing, run any object of class `altmetric` through `altmetric_data()` to get data that can easily be written to disk as a spreadsheet.

 ```r
 > altmetric_data(acuna)